romi-v/Machine-Learning-project/README.md

 Two machine learning models, Logistic Regression and Decision Trees, were implemented and compared.

-Initially, the Decision Tree model showed an impressive performance of 97.5% accuracy on the training data, but it faced overfitting when tested.
-To address this, I fine-tuned the model by binning one of the variables, which resulted in a more realistic accuracy of 87.5%.
-The model also exhibited consistent results with good train and test accuracy, as well as solid cross-validation performance.
+Initially, the Decision Tree model achieved 97.5% accuracy, but signs of overfitting were evident (memorizin the data - 100% accuracy on training set).
+To improve generalization, I fine-tuned the model by binning one of the variables, which reduced overfitting and resulted in a more realistic accuracy of 85.5%.

-Logistic Regression also performed well, achieving an accuracy of 85%.
+Logistic Regression also performed well, achieving an accuracy of 87.5%.

 Both models showed promising results.
 However, there is still room for improvement in refining the models, such as testing with a larger dataset and exploring other algorithms.